 \section{Conclusions}

-The single-employer CDC fund seeks to mirror the high levels of intergenerational cross subsidy seen in DB schemes, but we find that the intergenerational cross subsidy is greater in the single-employer CDC scheme.
-The single-employer scheme smooths income in retirement.
-It can lead to a higher average income in retirement than DC + Annuity, but this will not necessarily occur due to infinite-horizon effects.
+The flat-accrual CDC fund seeks to mirror the high levels of intergenerational cross-subsidy seen in DB schemes, but we find this subsidy is approximately four times greater in the flat-accrual CDC scheme.
+The flat-accrual scheme smooths income in retirement.
+It can lead to a higher average income in retirement than DC+annuity, but this will not necessarily occur due to infinite-horizon effects.
 While such effects also exist in DB schemes, they will be small.
-In order to reproduce similar levels of cross subsidy to the DB schemes they replace, single-employer CDC schemes would need to offer varying benefit entitlements by age.
-This should reduce the infinite-horizon issues experienced in these funds and result in higher average retirement incomes.
+In order to reproduce similar levels of cross-subsidy to the DB schemes they replace, a better alternative is to offer varying benefit entitlements by age.
+This reduces the infinite-horizon issues experienced in these funds and result in higher average retirement incomes.

-The multi-employer fund does not target a specific benefit level in the same way as a single-employer scheme, and this makes it harder to control factors such as the frequency of benefit cuts or the median annual rate of pension increase.
-The multi-employer CDC design results in much lower intergenerational cross subsidies than a single-employer scheme, though they are still present.
-The level of cross subsidies in multi-employer schemes are difficult to predict as they arise from differences between the risk-neutral and best-estimate pricing methodologies.
-As a result, one cannot apply the intuitions of best-estimate pricing to determine what these cross-subsidies are likely to be.

-Since the multi-employer scheme has much lower intergenerational cross subsidies than a single-employer scheme, the infinite-horizon effects are small.
-This explains why the average retirement income is higher in multi-employer schemes.
+The standard dynamic-accrual fund does not target a specific benefit level in the same way as a flat-accrual scheme, and this makes it harder to control factors such as the frequency of benefit cuts or the median annual rate of pension increase.
+The dynamic-accrual CDC design results in much lower intergenerational cross-subsidies than a flat-accrual scheme, though they are still present.
+Much of the level of cross-subsidies in dynamic-accrual schemes can be predicted using a linear model in $h$ and age, with a path-dependent residual.
+Using this linear model to match benefits and contributions reduces the pricing errors.
+Because the dynamic-accrual scheme has much lower intergenerational cross-subsidies than a flat-accrual scheme, the infinite-horizon effects are small.
+This explains why the average retirement income is higher in dynamic-accrual schemes.

 For both types of scheme it is important to distinguish between nominal benefits and projected benefits.
 Nominal benefits should not be presented to members as though they were projected benefits.